mothur/mothur.github.io/_wiki/mothur_v.1.20.0.md

 ---
-title: 'Mothur v.1.20.0'
+title: 'mothur v.1.20.0'
 redirect_from: '/wiki/Mothur_v.1.20.0.html'
 ---
-We are happy to announce the release of [mothur v.1.20.0](mothur_v.1.20.0) in honor of Fathur\'s Day and version 1\'s Golden Birthday.
+We are happy to announce the release of [mothur v.1.20.0](mothur_v.1.20.0) in honor of Fathur's Day and version 1's Golden Birthday.
 We have a few new features and a number of small, but significant feature updates that you are sure to enjoy.
 First, we have heard from a lot of people about the pain of dealing with blast in chimera.slayer.
-As a work around that is actually better, we have ported in the source code from Robert Edgar\'s latest venture UChime.
+As a work around that is actually better, we have ported in the source code from Robert Edgar's latest venture UChime.
 It is available within mothur as [chimera.uchime](chimera.uchime).
 The downside is that the tool is not published yet; however, based on testing, it is better than